CodingItWrong/outsidein.dev/docs/react/1-setup.md

 $ git commit -m "Set up Cypress E2E tests"
 ```

 When Create React App creates our project, it initializes a git repo and adds our code to it.
-Let’s push it up to GitHub.
+Let's push it up to GitHub.
 Create a new GitHub repo and add it as the `origin` remote.
 Push up the repo:

 ```sh
 $ git remote add origin https://github.com/your-user-name/your-repo-name.git